 Light

-Dendrobium canaliculatum likes plenty of light, even direct sunlight in the morning or late afternoon.
-A south or west-facing spot is ideal, provided the plant is gradually accustomed to sunlight to avoid leaf burning.
+Dendrobium canaliculatum loves plenty of light, even direct sunlight in the morning or late afternoon.
+A south- or west-facing spot is ideal, provided the plant is gradually acclimated to sunlight to prevent leaf burn.

 Humidity

-Although this species comes from fairly dry areas, it appreciates moderate to high humidity (around 60-80%).
-Ensure adequate ventilation, especially at higher humidity levels, to avoid mold problems.
+Although this species originates from fairly dry regions, it prefers moderate to high humidity (around 60–80%).
+Ensure adequate ventilation, especially in high humidity, to prevent fungal issues.

 Temperature

 This Dendrobium is a heat-loving species and thrives best at temperatures between 20 and 35 °C during the day.
-At night it may cool down a bit, but try to avoid temperatures below 15 °C. It likes a pronounced difference between day and night temperatures.
+It can cool down a bit at night, but try to avoid temperatures below 15 °C. It prefers a distinct difference between day and night temperatures.

 Watering

-In the growing period (spring and summer), the plant may be watered regularly, but always allow the substrate to dry out thoroughly between waterings.
-In the dormant period (autumn and winter), this species needs considerably less water.
-Only give a little occasionally then, so that the stems do not shrivel up completely.
+During the growing season (spring and summer), the plant should be watered regularly, but always allow the substrate to dry out completely between waterings.
+During the dormant period (fall and winter), this species requires significantly less water.
+Water only sparingly at that time, so the stems do not completely shrivel.

-During active growth, you can give orchid fertilizer once a month, diluted to half strength.
-During the dormant period, fertilizing is unnecessary, as the plant stores energy for the next flowering.
+During active growth, you can apply orchid fertilizer once a month, diluted to half strength.
+During the dormant period, fertilizing is unnecessary, as the plant is storing energy for the next bloom.

-Use a very airy, coarse mixture, such as coarse bark, charcoal and a little perlite.
-This species likes fast drainage and a root environment with plenty of air circulation.
-You can also mount it on a cork bark or tree branch, as in its natural habitat.
+Use a very airy, coarse mixture, such as coarse bark, charcoal, and a little perlite.
+This species prefers rapid drainage and a root environment with plenty of air circulation.
+You can also mount it on cork bark or a tree branch, as in its natural habitat.

-Dendrobium canaliculatum usually blooms in spring, often after a dry, cooler period.
-The flowers are small but numerous and often have a fine, spicy fragrance.
-Leave spent flowering stems until they dry on their own.
+Dendrobium canaliculatum usually blooms in the spring, often after a dry, cooler period.
+The flowers are small but numerous and often have a delicate, herbaceous scent.
+Leave spent flower stalks in place until they dry out on their own.

-After flowering and during the cooler months, this species goes into dormancy.
-Reduce watering drastically and stop fertilizing.
-Some of the leaves may die, but this is normal.
-As soon as new shoots appear, you can resume care.
+After flowering and during the cooler months, this species goes dormant.
+Drastically reduce watering and stop fertilizing.
+The leaves may die back partially, but this is normal.
+As soon as new shoots appear, you can resume regular care.